gJigsaw/fn_graph/docs/source/usage.md

 ```

 The issue with this is it leads to name shadowing, which some people don't like, and many linters
 will (rightly) complain about.
-An alternative that is reasonably terse and does not have the name
+A reasonably terse alternative that does not have the name
 shadowing problem is to use the prefix or suffix stripping versions of update.

 ```python